What towns are in the MDC district?

 The Connecticut River is a key regional and national resource.
 In 1998, it was designated an American Heritage River, one of only 14 in the country to receive this recognition for its historical, environmental and economic importance.
 The river has great potential as a recreational resource for swimming, fishing, boating and other uses that enhance the quality of life for all in the region and promotes economic development.
 Moreover, the river has a direct impact on the water quality of Long Island Sound, which is the basis for a major Federal initiative—The Long Island Sound Program.
 The MDC is operating under Federal and State mandates to improve wastewater treatment to address impacts to the Sound’s fish habitat.

-The MDC is under consent orders with the Connecticut DEP and the Federal EPA to address the issues of combined sewer overflows and sanitary sewer overflows.
+The MDC is under consent orders with the Connecticut DEEP and the Federal EPA to address the issues of combined sewer overflows and sanitary sewer overflows.
 These consent orders establish deadlines that must be met.
-In addition, the MDC expenditures are constantly reviewed by the DEP which approves budgets as a condition of its funding (grants and loans through the Clean Water Fund) authorizations.
+In addition, the MDC expenditures are constantly reviewed by CT DEEP which approves budgets as a condition of its funding (grants and loans through the Clean Water Fund) authorizations.